 Frequency of Typhoons: Understanding the Numbers and Variability

 The Northwestern Pacific experiences an average of 25 to 30 named tropical cyclones annually.
-Of these, approximately 15 to 20 reach typhoon intensity (sustained winds of 74 mph or 64 knots).
-This makes the basin the most active by a wide margin, accounting for roughly one-third of the world's total tropical cyclone activity.
+Of these, approximately 15 to 20 reach typhoon intensity, defined as sustained winds of 74 mph (64 knots) or greater.
+This makes the basin the most active tropical cyclone region on the planet, accounting for roughly one-third of the world's total tropical cyclone activity.

 Interannual Variability: The Dominant Role of ENSO